Kotlin/dataframe/docs/StardustDocs/topics/createDataFrame.md

 <!---END-->

-For detailed control over object graph transformation use configuration DSL.
+For detailed control over object graph transformation, use configuration DSL.
 It allows you to exclude particular properties or classes from object graph traversal, compute additional columns and configure column grouping.

 <!---FUN readDataFrameFromDeepObjectWithExclude-->